nandorojo/solito/example-monorepos/with-tailwind/readme.md

 This is finally possible with the release of React Native Web 0.18.

-As a result, using NativeWind is like using `tailwind` without React Native.
+As a result, using NativeWind with React Native doesn't have significant overhead compared to plain old Tailwind CSS.

-If you were going to make a website with Tailwind anyway, you might be wondering, why not just use the Solito starter with NativeWind, if I'm getting pure CSS outputs anyway?
+If you're planning on making a website with Tailwind, you might be wondering, why not just use the Solito NativeWind, if I'm getting pure CSS outputs anyway?

 What if your website worked as a native app without compromising the Web side?